Comparing Diets for Psoriasis

 What is the FODMAP diet?

 FODMAPs are foods containing Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols.
 A low FODMAP diet cuts out foods containing these sugars and can be helpful for people with fructose malabsorption issues.
 The protocol claims to help psoriasis by preventing bacterial overgrowth in the large intestine.

--Processed meats (sausage, hot dogs, deli meats, etc.) and processed foods in general, beans and legumes, refined grains, gluten, sugar and sweeteners.
+- Avoid:Alcohol, processed meats (sausage, hot dogs, deli meats, etc.) and processed foods in general, beans and legumes, refined grains, gluten, sugar and sweeteners.

 I don’t know about you, but that sounds like an awful lot of kale!
 See you in the produce aisle, yeah?